rusty1s/RSContactGrid/README.md

 Returns the element of a given position, or `nil` if the position is not present in the grid.

 #### Default implementations

+	var isEmpty: Bool { get }
+`true` if the grid is empty.

+    mutating func insertAtX(x: Int, y: Int)
+Insert an initial element at position `x`, `y` into the grid.

+    mutating func removeAtX(x: Int, y: Int) -> ElementType Remove the element at position `x`, `y` from the grid and return it if it was present.

+	init(arrayLiteral elements: ElementType...)
+Create an instance initialized with elements.

+	var description: String { get }
+A textual representation of `self`.

+	var debugDescription: String { get }
+A textual representation of `self`, suitable for debugging.

+	mutating func addPolygon(var polygon: [CGPoint], allowInsertingElements: Bool = true, @noescape resolveContact: ElementType -> ElementType)
+Adds a virtual polygon into the grid and defines behavior for overlayed elements.
+* Parameter `polygon`: The vertices of the polygon as a finite sequence of `CGPoint`.
+* Parameter `allowInsertingElements`: Allows the grid to insert element, which are overlayed by the polygon, but are not yet inserted into the grid.
+* Parameter `resolveContact`: Returns the new behavior of a `ElementType` that is overlayed by the polygon.

 ## Delegation